29cmb/Love2DRhythmGame/README.md

 # JAGRG (Just another generic rhythm game)
-- Play through the only currently finished level or build your own!
+- Play through the 3 main levels or build your own!
-- Share your creations with others
+- Share your creations with others!
 - See who can get the highest score!

 Game developed and maintained by DevCmb